-In reaching out to the customer, you are letting them know that you value their business, that you want to take the time to connect on a personal level, and you are strengthening the engagement process of building a long term customer relationship.
+In reaching out to the customer, you show you value their business, that you want to take the time to connect on a personal level, and strengthening a long term customer relationship.

 My suggested wording for a complimentary letter is this…

-Thank you so very much for the letter you sent complimenting ABC Business/Jane Doe’s service and/or efforts.
-I know that you are very busy and much appreciate the time that you took to let us know that we/she is doing a great job for you.
+Thank you very much for the letter you sent complimenting ABC Business/Jane Doe’s service and/or efforts.
+I know you are very busy and appreciate you letting us know that we/she is doing a great job for you.

-I will be sure to pass along your kind words as it helps us when we know we have truly made a difference to those we serve each and every day.
+I will certainly pass along your kind words.
+We are delighted when we know we have made a difference to those we serve each and every day.
 You are the type of customer we look forward to helping every day and make our jobs enjoyable.

-Once you have thanked the customer for their kind words, you must then share the feedback with the person or department who inspired the letter in the first place.
+Once you have thanked the customer for their kind words, share the feedback.
+Gather the person or department who inspired the letter in the first place.
 It is one thing from our teams to receive praise from leadership, but it takes it to a much deeper level when our teams receive praises from the people they are actually serving.

-As your external customer felt valued when you responded to them, your internal customers (your teams) will feel that same strong sense of value when you pass the praise along and thank them for treating your customers so well.
+As your external customer felt valued when you responded to them, your teams feel that same value when you pass the praise along and thank them for treating customers so well.

-Two of the highest indicators of job satisfaction are a sense of being valued and a sense of accomplishment in their responsibilities.
+Two indicators of job satisfaction are a sense of being valued and a sense of accomplishment in their responsibilities.
 Your engagement in this manner fulfills both of these needs.
-Teams also appreciate direct involvement with leadership, especially in a positive manner.
+Teams appreciate direct involvement with leadership, especially in a positive manner.